thanhngocht/TutorConnect/README.md

 # TutorConnect – Online Tutor Matching and Class Management System

 TutorConnect is a comprehensive online education platform designed to connect students with qualified tutors while supporting an interactive and flexible learning environment.
+Instead of directly selecting a tutor, students submit a tutoring request form specifying detailed information such as grade level, subject, learning schedule, and expected payment.

-The system allows students to search for tutors and submit class registration requests, while tutors can review, accept, and manage suitable class requests based on their expertise and availability.
+Tutors can view available class requests, review the provided requirements, and accept suitable requests based on their expertise and availability.
+Once accepted, tutors can manage assigned classes and participate in the learning process through the platform.

-The platform integrates essential educational functionalities, including user management, course and class management, e-learning support, secure payment processing.
-TutorConnect aims to streamline the tutoring process and enhance learning experiences for both students and tutors.
+The system integrates essential educational functionalities, including user management, course and class management, e-learning support, and secure payment processing.
+TutorConnect aims to streamline the tutoring workflow, improve transparency between students and tutors, and enhance the overall learning experience for both parties.

 ## ✨ Key Features